 The best Google Home speakers can cater to your specific needs.
 Google and other smart home manufacturers offer a large selection of audio devices for all sorts of different scenarios, but it doesn’t mean every one is worth buying.

-Each is powered by Google Assistant, a virtual butler that comes pre-installed in the Google Home, Nest Mini or Google Nest Hub Max speaker.
+Each is powered by Google Assistant, a virtual butler that comes pre-installed in the Google Nest Mini and Google Nest Hub Max speaker, as well as the new $99 Google Nest Audio.
 With one of these Google-brand devices, you can take advantage of the best Google Assistant commands.
 But there are excellent third-party speakers that support Google Assistant, too.

 - The ultimate guide for how to use Google Assistant

 - All the best Google Home compatible devices we’ve tested

 Like all the best smart speakers, these will listen to your voice and perform a wide number of tasks, such as streaming music from Spotify, Pandora and others; controlling smart home devices such as thermostats and lights; acting as a home communication hub; looking up the weather; and ordering you food.
 You can even use Google Assistant to control your smart TV, or act as interpreter between two different languages.

 See all of the best Google Home speakers below.

 The best Google Home speakers below have pros and cons you’ll want to review before making a buying decision.
 But based on hours of testing, our top choice is the new Google Nest Audio, which Google recently released as a sequel to the Google Home.

 Compared to the original Google Home, the $99 Nest Audio welcomes stronger performance, faster Assistant responses and softer exterior.
 It's a great-sounding—but not too expensive—option.